 Dividend Growth Potential

-The other half of the dividend investing equation is evaluating whether earnings per share (EPS) are growing.
-Over the long term, dividends need to grow at or above the rate of inflation, in order to maintain the recipient's purchasing power.
+Dividend payments have been consistent over the past few years, but we should always check if earnings per share (EPS) are growing, as this will help maintain the purchasing power of the dividend.
 Lanzhou Zhuangyuan Pasture's earnings per share have been essentially flat over the past five years.
-Over the long term, steady earnings per share is a risk as the value of the dividends can be reduced by inflation.
+Flat earnings per share are acceptable for a time, but over the long term, the purchasing power of the company's dividends could be eroded by inflation.
 Growth has been hard to come by.
 However, at least the payout ratio is conservative, and there is plenty of potential to increase this over time.

 We'd also point out that Lanzhou Zhuangyuan Pasture issued a meaningful number of new shares in the past year.
 Regularly issuing new shares can be detrimental - it's hard to grow dividends per share when new shares are regularly being created.